osl_dynamics.models.hmm#

 • learn_trans_prob (bool) – Should we make the transition probability matrix trainable?

-• state_probs_t0 (np.ndarray) – State probabilities at time=0.
-Not trainable.
+• initial_state_probs (np.ndarray) – State probabilities at time=0.

 • batch_size (int) – Mini-batch size.